petk/PHP-Internals-Book/Book/php7/build_system/building_php.rst

     ~/php-src> ./configure --help | less

-The first part of the help will list various generic options, which are supported by all autoconf-based configuration scripts.
+The first part of the help will list various generic options, which are supported by all -based configuration scripts.
 One of them is the already mentioned ``--prefix=DIR``, which changes the installation directory used by ``make install``.
 Another useful option is ``-C``, which will cache the result of various tests in the ``config.cache`` file and speed up subsequent ``./configure`` calls.
 Using this option only makes sense once you already have a working